Close Banner

 GET MY TICKETS

 The race is on, and it's not the actual race you need to worry about ... yet.
 It's scoring one of the coveted race bibs during runDisney registration, so you can join the race.
-Popular races at Disneyland and Disney World can sell out in less than an hour.
-We frogs secured our Disneyland 5K and 10K race bibs, but only because we did our research and had backup plans and multiple ways to register.
-And we are sharing all that frogtastic information with you so you can successfully register for your next race, too!
-Here's what you need to know about runDisney 2025 registration, as well as runDisney registration dates.
+Popular races can sell out in less than an hour.
+Plus, you need to prepare months in advance, as the 2026 race season is already sold out.
+We're sharing all our frogtastic tips and information with you so you can successfully register for your next race!
+Here's what you need to know about runDisney 2027 registration, including runDisney registration dates.

 What to Know About runDisney Registration

-We are not trying to stress you out about registering for a runDisney race, but we don't want you to take it lightly either.
+We're not trying to stress you out about registering for a runDisney race, but we don't want you to take it lightly either.
 Even experienced runDisney racers can find out that their first-choice race is sold out before they can register.
-A little prep work, good timing and planning will help you successfully sign up.
-Here are the things to know to register for runDisney races.
+A little prep work, good timing and planning will go a long way to improving your chances of securing a spot.
+Here are the things to know about runDisney registration.

-If you are familiar with any special event ticket sales or even Magic Key sales at Disneyland, you know how the waiting rooms and waiting to join the queue goes, with the timer showing your wait time is "over an hour" or a certain number of minutes to get into the buying/registration page.
-And when you register for a runDisney race, it's like that, too.
+If you're familiar with any Disney special event ticket sales, you know how joining the virtual queue goes, with the timer showing your wait time as "over an hour" or a certain number of minutes before getting access to the tickets page.
+When you register for a runDisney race, it's like that, too.
 Here's how to increase your chances of getting into the runDisney registration in terms of timing, prep work and how to move lightning fast.

 Know the runDisney Registration Dates

 It's important to know the runDisney registration dates and times for each race.
-It's not actually easy to find this information, but we are putting it all in one place!
-Registration takes about seven months before the race.
-Registration dates for the following year and a half are released in October.
-We will update the rest of the 2025 race registration dates once they are announced.
+It's not always easy to find this information, but we're putting it all in one place!
+Registration happens months before the race (exactly how far in advance depends on the race weekend).
+Registration dates for the following year and a half are typically released in October.

 Virtual Races: